rgvlee/LazyCache.Testing/README.md

 ## The disclaimer
 I have built these libraries for fun (well sort of, I needed the Moq implementation for work).
 The mocking doesn't extend to the CacheProvider so if you're hitting that explicitly then you're in for a world of nulls.
 I might add it in a later release but in general I think accessing the CacheProvider should be avoided.
 If you find these libraries useful and something is missing, not working as you'd expect or you need additional behaviour mocked flick me a message and I'll see what I can do.

-## Fluent interface
-Let's be honest, there isn't much set up to do except for some tricky bits to do with the no explicit set up case.
-That being said I've still provided a fluent interface for the cache entry set up for ease of use.

 # Moq
 ## Basic usage
 - Get a mocked lazy cache